osg-htc/virtual-school-2021/docs/materials/workflows/part1-ex4-failed-dag.md

 Breaking Things
 ---------------

 Recall that DAGMan decides that a jobs fails if its exit code is non-zero.
 Let's modify our montage job so that it fails.
 Work in the same directory where you did the last DAG.
 Edit montage.sub to add a `-h` to the arguments.
-It will look like this (the change is highlighted in red):
+It will look like this with the -h at the beginning of the highlighted line:

 ```hl_lines="2"
 executable              = /usr/bin/montage